Elahep/Australian-kelp-GBS/README.md

 vcftools --vcf populations.snps.vcf --missing-indv
 ```

-The following samples had more than 80% missing data in r80 loci:
+The following samples had more than 80% missing data in r80 loci and will be removed from further analysis:

 ```
 rm K10.fq.gz